-Though we had conviction about our ideas, we weren’t really sure how to get there.
-The one thing we knew was that a community of peers that would challenge us, equip us, and support us through living a life of purpose was essential.
-It was that spirit that gave birth to Teneo.
+We knew one thing to be true: a community of peers that would challenge us, equip us, and support us through living a life of purpose was essential.
+It was in that spirit that Teneo was born.

 We chose its name—Teneo—from its Latin origin which translates as “to grasp” or “to endure.”
 After all, that is what we aimed for: to grasp a set of ideas and then to endure in their defense over our lifetime.